Forwarding Address: One Address for Every Chain

 Users hold assets across multiple chains.
 When they need to consolidate funds or receive a payment, the sender's chain rarely matches the recipient's preferred chain.
 Today, handling this requires the recipient to share a chain-specific address, then manually bridge assets afterward, or ask the sender to bridge first.
 Neither option is practical.

 For wallet providers, this creates friction at a critical moment.
-A user wants to receive USDC, but the sender is on Arbitrum while the user operates primarily on Base.
+A user wants to receive USDT, but the sender is on Arbitrum while the user operates primarily on Base.
 The choices are: reject the payment, explain bridging to the sender, or accept funds on the wrong chain and deal with it later.
 All of these degrade the experience.

 The problem compounds as users spread across more L2s.
 Managing receiving addresses per chain, or explaining to senders which chain to use, doesn't scale.